 Shillong falls in the East Khasi hills district and is home to Khasi tribe.
 At both Shillong Peak and Elephant falls, you can get yourself dressed in the Khasi costume and get your pictures clicked.
 The yellow and red costume with a round cylindrical crown on your head adorned with plastic flowers and exquisite silver jewelry makes quite an amusing picture.
 Yes, I did get a picture of mine clicked in that costume.

 Hydari Park & Zoo is again something that you find at most hill stations, a park with a little zoo.
-Good for a leisurely stroll if you are staying for sometime in this place.
-There were a couple of other interesting things like the Entomology museum and state museum and library that I wanted to visit, if the Taxi drivers were a little more flexible.
-They have certain number of tourist points in the city that they would take you to and for other things they would say they have never heard of those places and no one goes there so why do you want to go.
+Good for a leisurely stroll if you are staying for some time in this place.
+There were a couple of other interesting things like the Entomology museum and state museum and library that I wanted to visit if the Taxi drivers were a little more flexible.
+They have a certain number of tourist points in the city that they would take you to.
+For other things, they would say they have never heard of those places.
+And no one goes there so why do you want to go.
 I failed to convince him and others of his tribe and missed a few things here and there.

-Recommend you to read following North East India on this Travel Blog
+Recommend you to read following travel blog on North East India.